digitaltrails/ddcutil-service/README.md

 - 1.0.3
   - Reduce unnecessary logging.
   - Improve the description of the service's signals in ddcutil-service.1.
-  - Correct the typo in option name --perfer-drm (it was mistakenly called --prefer-dma).
+  - Correct the typo in option name --prefer-drm (it was mistakenly called --prefer-dma).
   - For simple VCP-features, only return the low-byte, for some VDUs the high-byte might contain junk.
 - 1.0.2
   - Added VcpValueChanged D-Bus signal which triggers if the SetVcp method succeeds.
 This is to allow